mwaylabs/generator-m-ionic/README.md

 ## Why you need it
 Build mobile Cordova/PhoneGap apps quickly with the tools you love:
-Yeoman, Gulp, Bower, AngularJS, Ionic & of course Cordova all in one sexy generator.
+Yeoman, Gulp, Bower, AngularJS, Ionic & of course Cordova.
+All in one sexy generator.

 ### What's in the box